Key Questions to ask Your Health Insurance Agent

 What is the claim process of your selected health insurance plan?

 You do not want to worry about figuring out the claim process at the time of a medical emergency or at the time of actually making a claim.
 It is better to understand the claim process before buying an insurance plan.
+Questions to ask health insurance agent about the claim process must be thorough since the claim process defines the majority of your customer experience with the insurer.

 At times, the insurance company may reject claims.
 The most common reasons for claim rejection are: